HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 3) Enter the table name.
 4) Enter the primary key.

-   *Primary key, formerly referred to as hash attribute, defines the unique identifier for each row in your table.*
+   *The primary key is also often referred to as the hash attribute in the studio, and it defines the unique identifier for each row in your table.*
 5) Click the green check mark.